zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

    GraphML import

 When a GraphML is loaded (:numref:`Fig. %s <EMsetup_02FIG>`), on the left side of the EM setup window the GraphML ID will appear.
-On the same line, on the right, a green square will show up.
+On the same line, on the right side, a green square will show up.
 The green color cofirms that a connection between the GraphML and EMtools has been established.

-Two buttons complete the right side of the line: the *Update* button allows to refresh the .graphml file, if changes have been applied on the EM graph during the modelling session, the *Activate EM* button consent to explore only the selected GraphML.
+Two buttons complete the right side of the line: the ``Update`` button allows to refresh the ``.graphml`` file, if changes have been applied on the EM graph during the modelling session; the ``Activate EM`` button consent to explore only the selected GraphML.

 Once the connection has been established, EMTools will summarize the most important information (US/USV; Epochs; Properties; Sources) within a simple table.

 The ``Remove GraphML`` button allows to remove one or more EMs from the EM setup list.

 In this panel users can also link the path to the *DosCo* folder, where sources are stored.
-For this step users must follow the same suggestions introduced for the EM file path.
+For this step users must adhere to the same guidelines previously outlined for the localization of the EM file.

 If the EM graph presents a connection with and external database, EMTools allows to import databases to maintain data connection also within Blender.

-To establish the connection with EMtools: expand the ``Auxiliry files`` section and press ``Add``; select the type (Generic Excel, PyArchInit, EMdb Excel); indicate the exact location of the Auxiliary file and click on the ``Accept`` button.
+To establish the connection with EMtools:
+- expand the ``Auxiliry files`` section and press ``Add``
+- select the type (Generic Excel, PyArchInit, EMdb Excel)
+- indicate the exact location of the Auxiliary file and click on the ``Accept`` button.

 **NB**: when EMdb Excel type is select a Format menu appears, select the correct format from the list.

 A third section, the ``Utilities & Settings`` one, is included within the EM setup panel.